 If you’ve ever been in charge of making a full Thanksgiving dinner, you realize what an intimidating task it can be.
-There are so many different traditions that people hold to when it comes to their Thanksgiving dinner.
-Some family members like turkey, others want ham.
-“Cranberry sauce?…Ew, mom”.
+There are so many different traditions that people hold to when it comes to their Thanksgiving feast.
+Some guests like turkey, others want ham.

 The main event.
 And this one is golden brown and juicy!

 You may want to have fresh herbs on hand for garnishing.
 Try fresh thyme, parsley.
 Have salt, pepper and garlic powder on hand for those who’d like to add it.

 My favorite part of Thanksgiving dinner is the easy side dishes.

 Pile your plate high with savory side dishes such as mashed potatoes and gravy, sweet potato casserole, green bean casserole and stuffing.
 This is a great way to add in recipes for any vegetarians in your life.

 Here are several dinner roll recipes that both get excellent reviews and are perfect for the beginning baker.